-Table 14.4 shows a list of reactor antineutrino experiments measuring neutrino oscillation.
+Table 14.4 shows a list of reactor antineutrino experiments measuring neutrino oscillations.
 As was also shown in Table 14.1, experiments are designed with different baselines because of the different scale of mass splittings found by solar and atmospheric neutrino experiments.
-Experiments with O(100) km baseline are sensitive to $\Delta m^2$ of $10^{-4}$ - $10^{-5}$ eV, while ~ 1 km of baseline results in a sensitivity in a range of $10^{-2}$ - $10^{-3}$ eV.
+Experiments with O(100) km baseline are sensitive to Δm^2 of 10^{-4} - 10^{-5} eV2, while ~ 1 km of baseline results in a sensitivity in the range of 10^{-2} - 10^{-3} eV2.

-The KamLAND detector consists of 1,000 t of ultra-pure liquid scintillator contained in a 13m diameter spherical balloon [148].
+The KamLAND detector consists of 1,000 t of ultra-pure liquid scintillator contained in a 13m diameter spherical balloon [140].
 The detector is located in the original Kamiokande cavern, where the $\bar{\nu}e$ flux was dominated by a few reactors at an average distance of ~180 km until 2011.
-KamLAND reported the first results in 2002 showing that the ratio of the observed number of $\bar{\nu}e$ events and expectation without disappearance is $0.611 \pm 0.085 \pm 0.041$ , evidence for reactor $\bar{\nu}e$ disappearance at the 99.95% confidence level [148].
+KamLAND reported the first results in 2002 showing that the ratio of the observed number of $\bar{\nu}e$ events and expectation without disappearance is $0.611 \pm 0.085 \pm 0.041$, evidence for reactor $\bar{\nu}e$ disappearance at the 99.95% confidence level [140].
 It confirmed a large value of the mixing angle corresponding to the LMA solution, which was reported by solar neutrino experiments.
-It is noted that there is a ~ $2\sigma$ level tension between the global solar neutrino data and KamLAND reactor data regarding the best-fit value of $\Delta m^2$ , while the mixing angle is consistent.
-KamLAND also showed the evidence of $\bar{\nu}e$ spectrum distortion consistent with the expectation from neutrino oscillations [149].
-Figure 14.7 shows the ratio of observed $\bar{\nu}e$ spectrum to the expectation for nooscillation as a function of $L_0/E$ ( $L_0 = 180$ km) for the KamLAND data.
+KamLAND also showed the evidence of $\bar{\nu}e$ spectrum distortion consistent with the expectation from neutrino oscillations [141].
+Figure 14.7 shows the ratio of observed $\bar{\nu}e$ spectrum to the expectation for nooscillation as a function of L_0/E ($L_0 = 180$ km) for the KamLAND data.
 A clear oscillatory signature can be seen.

-Following the establishment of neutrino oscillations with atmospheric, solar, accelerator, and reactor experiments, the measurement of the remaining mixing angle $\theta{13}$ was recognized as the next major milestone.
-A reactor neutrino experiment with a baseline of ~1 km can make an almost pure measurement of $\sin^2 2\theta{13}$ from disappearance of $\bar{\nu}e$ .
-To be sensitive to a small value below the limit set by CHOOZ and Palo Verde, experiments with two detectors were proposed.
-Among several proposals, three experiments have been realized: Double Chooz in France [151], Daya Bay in China [152], and RENO in Korea [153].
+Following the establishment of neutrino oscillations with atmospheric, solar, accelerator, and reactor experiments, the measurement of the remaining mixing angle θ{13} was recognized as the next major milestone.
+A reactor neutrino experiment with a baseline of ~1 km can make an almost pure measurement of $\sin^2 2\theta{13}$ from the disappearance of $\bar{\nu}e$.
+To be sensitive to a small value of θ{13} , experiments with two detectors were proposed.
+Among several proposals, three experiments have been realized: Double Chooz in France, Daya Bay in China, and RENO in Korea.

-These three experiments employ similar detector design optimized for the precise measurement of reactor antineutrino.
+These three experiments employ a similar detector design optimized for the precise measurement of a reactor antineutrino.
 An antineutrino detector consists of a cylindrical stainless steel vessel that houses two nested acrylic cylindrical vessels.
 The innermost vessel is filled with gadolinium-doped liquid scintillator as the primary antineutrino target.
-It is surrounded by a liquid scintillator layer to contain $\gamma$ rays from the target volume.
-A buffer layer of mineral oil is placed an outside to shield inner volumes from radioactivity of PMTs and surrounding rock.
+It is surrounded by a liquid scintillator layer to contain γ rays from the target volume.
+A buffer layer of mineral oil is placed outside to shield inner volumes from radioactivity of PMTs and surrounding rock.
 The light from liquid scintillator is detected by an array of PMTs mounted on the stainless steel vessel.
-Optically separated by the stainless steel vessel, outside region is instrumented as a veto detector with either liquid scintillator (Double Chooz) or water Cherenkov (Daya Bay and RENO) detector.
+Optically separated by the stainless steel vessel, the outside region is instrumented as a veto detector with either liquid scintillator (Double Chooz) or water Cherenkov (Daya Bay and RENO) detector.